Market Monitor: March Mid-Month Update

 - Markets extend downturn: Stock and bond markets both declined further in the first two weeks of March under pressure from the war, inflation and imminent interest-rate increases.
 The S&P 500 Index shed another 4.5%, leaving it down 12.2% for the year to date, while the Vanguard Total Bond benchmark for taxable fixed income declined 2.6% and for a 2022 return of negative 5.8%.
 The lone asset class to show gains this month has been U.S. and global real estate, where the benchmarks posted modest gains but remain down for the year.

 Chart of Interest

-Sources: University of Michigan, Altair Advisers
+Sources: CME Group, Altair Advisers

 The material shown is for informational purposes only.
 Forward-looking statements are subject to numerous assumptions, risks, and uncertainties, and actual results may differ materially from those anticipated in forward-looking statements.
 As a practical matter, no entity is able to accurately and consistently predict future market activities, and all investments are subject to the risk of loss.
 While efforts are made to ensure information contained herein is accurate, Altair Advisers LLC cannot guarantee the accuracy of all such information presented.
 Material contained in this publication should not be construed as accounting, legal, or tax advice